Kentucky’s Largest Venomous Snake Is Also a Good Swimmer…Good Times [VIDEOS]

 Keep your friends close and your enemies closer, as they say.
 That's how I feel about snakes in a roundabout way.

 First, I don't want them CLOSE to me at all.
 I'd prefer we didn't live in the same state, but that's impossible.
-No, my angle here is that I'm constantly reading up on snakes and clicking through when I see a snake story.
-You see, I need to know where they ARE and what they are doing so I can avoid them at all costs.
+I'm actually INTERESTED in snakes; I'd like to know where they are so I won't be there.

-Before I go on, my sister has another take.
-Since she is absolutely terrified of mice and rats (I'm not exaggerating), she has no issues with snakes at all.
+My sister has another take.
+Since she is seriously terrified of mice and rats (I'm not exaggerating), she has no issues with snakes at all.
 HER motto is, "The enemy of my enemy is my friend."
 We approach serpents from wildly different directions.

 I bring all this up because I ran across THIS today and I STILL have the heebie-jeebies: